jiyechoi-data/natgeo-facebook-engagement/README.md

 ├── README.md               # Overview of your project (this file)
 ├── scripts/                # All scripts for analysis │   ├── Facebook_analysis.R  # Main R script for Facebook analysis
-│   └── helper_functions.R   # Any additional R scripts (optional)
-├── data/                   # Data files used for analysis (optional, if any) │   └── facebook_posts.csv   # Data file for Facebook posts ├── images/                 # Generated images from the analysis │   ├── wordcloud_facebook.png
+├── images/                 # Generated images from the analysis │   ├── wordcloud_facebook.png
 │   ├── barchart_facebook.png